Views

 - Standard:

-1-LS1-2— Read media to determine patterns in behavior of parents and offspring that help offspring survive- Skill Focus: Sequencing chicken life cycle stages
+1-LS1-2— Identify patterns in behavior and development to help offspring survive- Skill Focus: Sequencing the chicken life cycle

-- Format: 1 page · 4 sequencing tasks · Answer key included · PDF
+- Format: 1 page · 4 tasks · Answer key included · PDF

-This single-page PDF features a clear four-step cycle diagram and a cut-and-paste section at the bottom.
+This single-page PDF features a clear four-step cycle diagram with directional arrows and a cut-and-paste section.
 Students are provided with four distinct illustrations—Hen, Hatch, Egg, and Chick—which they must color, cut out, and glue into the corresponding numbered boxes.
-The worksheet includes an answer key for quick grading and a space for student names, making it a complete, self-contained instructional resource for any primary classroom.
+The worksheet includes an answer key for quick grading and a space for student names, making it a complete instructional resource for any primary classroom.

 Zero-Prep Workflow